iarsystems/IAR-CMSIS-DSP/README.md

 In our example, static libraries for the supported core variants should now be available at your local repository (`%PROGRAMDATA%/IARSystems/github.com/IAR-CMSIS-DSP/Lib/*.a`).

+> [!NOTE]
->__Note__ Unless updated, these libraries only need to be built once and can be used by any project that links against them.
+>  Unless updated, these libraries only need to be built once and can be used by any project that links against them.

 ## Examples
 The CMSIS-DSP Library ships with a number of examples which demonstrate how to use the library functions.
 Please refer to [Examples](Examples) for an IAR Embedded Workbench Workspace (`CMSIS-DSP_Examples.eww`) with example projects.
 The examples documentation can be found [here](https://arm-software.github.io/CMSIS-DSP/latest/group__groupExamples.html).

+> [!NOTE]
->__Note__ These projects are configured for a generic Cortex-M4 with single-precision FPU.
+> These projects are configured for a generic Cortex-M4 with single-precision FPU.
 They are ready to run in the Simulator.

 ## Using the Library
 The library functions are declared in the public file `/path/to/CMSIS-DSP/Include/arm_math.h`.
 Simply include this header file to your application.